 As we cover in the article What is Actually in the Fiori Box?
 Fiori is well known to be extremely difficult to customize.
-Projects where customization of Fiori are estimated end up being stratospheric and often get cancelled.
+Projects where customization of Fiori are estimated end up being stratospheric and often get canceled.
 Regardless, this document is stating that customization is a good idea.

 ABAP as a Good Value?